Zhao Yuanyan: In fiction

 The "Eighth Prince" (八王家) or "Eighth Virtuous Prince" (八賢王) is an important character in folk stories about the generals of the Yang clan, the generals of the Huyan clan, Di Qing and Bao Zheng.
 Many works present his name as Zhao Defang (趙德芳), who in history is Zhao Yuanyan's cousin, and Emperor Taizu's 4th son, and died at the age of 22 in 981 during Emperor Taizong's reign, long before many of the stories' historical characters (including Zhao Yuanyan himself) were born.

 In fiction, the Eighth Prince married Di Qianjin (狄千金), the aunt of Di Qing, and raised Emperor Renzong as his adoptive parents since infancy, as the baby was almost killed in a conspiracy orchestrated by Consort Liu.
-The fiction also said that the Eight Prince lived in the Southern Palace (南清宮) and had one son, Prince Luhua (潞花王).
+The fiction also said that the Eighth Prince lived in the Southern Palace (南清宮) and had one son, Prince Luhua (潞花王).